Does Your Gut Control Your Immune System? The Science Behind the Connection

-“A huge proportion of your immune system is actually in your GI tract,” said Dan Peterson, assistant professor of pathology at Johns Hopkins University School of Medicine, in an article published by Johns Hopkins Medicine.
+“A huge proportion of your immune system is actually in your GI tract,” said Dan Peterson, assistant professor of pathology at Johns Hopkins University School of Medicine.
 Peterson is studying how the immune system collaborates with the gut microbiome to defend your body.

 For example, sentinel microorganisms that live in the walls of your digestive tract encounter millions of other microorganisms, but when they sense the presence of a particular type of bacteria, they excrete compounds into the gut that trigger your body’s immune response to send in the cavalry, the white blood cells that will destroy that particular bacteria.
 The science behind the interaction is the mystery Peterson is trying to solve.